Skip to main content

 The jockey pump (or pressure maintenance pump) is a fire protection system component whose function is to maintain the static pressure of the network between two narrow setpoints, compensating for small leaks in joints, valves and sprinklers.
 It operates automatically and prevents the main pump from unnecessary starts.

-Flow: ~1% of main pump (NFPA 20 A.4.26)
+Flow: ~1% of main pump (design practice)

 Pressure: 5-10 psi above main pump shutoff